elastic/golang-crossbuild/README.md

 See [RELEASE.md](RELEASE.md) for the release process.

-## Releasing images for a LLVM

-1. Run https://buildkite.com/elastic/llvm-apple from `main` and set `RELEASE=true`
-2. Wait for a few hours and container images will be available at `docker.elastic.co/beats-dev/golang-crossbuild:llvm-apple*`

 ## FIPS Build

 [Makefile.common](./go/Makefile.common) has an env var that can be used to create a FIPS compliant golang-crossbuild image: